About: Communities, Land and Environment

 Structure and Employees

-The Environment Division runs a wide range of programs, services and activities that protect our environment as well as public health and safety.View employee list
+The Climate Change and Environment Division runs a wide range of programs, services and activities that protect our environment as well as public health and safety.View employee list

 The Government of Prince Edward Island is taking steps to make sure all of the province’s used beverage containers go on to productive use.
 Prince Edward Island’s deposit and return system and island-wide network of privately operated Container Recycling Depots make it easy and rewarding for people to collect and return their cans, bottles and cartons.View employee list